JCSDA/jedi-docs/docs/jedi-components/ufo/obsops.rst

 * :code:`Clouds` [optional] : CRTM cloud constituents that will be requested as geovals; can include any of Water, Ice, Rain, Snow, Graupel, Hail
 * :code:`Cloud_Fraction` [optional] : sets the CRTM Cloud_Fraction to a constant value across all profiles (e.g., 1.0).
 Omit this option in order to request cloud_area_fraction_in_atmosphere_layer as a geoval from the model.

-* :code:`LinearObsOperator` [optional] : used to indicate a different configuration for K-Matrix multiplication of tangent linear and adjoint operators from the configuration used for the Forward operator.
+* :code:`linear obs operator` [optional] : used to indicate a different configuration for K-Matrix multiplication of tangent linear and adjoint operators from the configuration used for the Forward operator.
 The same profile is used in the CRTM Forward and K_Matrix calculations.
 Only the interface to the model will be altered.
-Omit LinearObsOperator in order to use the same settings across Forward, Tangent Linear, and Adjoint operators.
+Omit :code:`linear obs operator` in order to use the same settings across Forward, Tangent Linear, and Adjoint operators.
-* :code:`LinearObsOperator.Absorbers` [optional] : controls which of the selected Absorbers will be acted upon in K-Matrix multiplication
+* :code:`linear obs operator.Absorbers` [optional] : controls which of the selected Absorbers will be acted upon in K-Matrix multiplication
-* :code:`LinearObsOperator.Clouds` [optional] : controls which of the selected Clouds will be acted upon in K-Matrix multiplication
+* :code:`linear obs operator.Clouds` [optional] : controls which of the selected Clouds will be acted upon in K-Matrix multiplication

 :code:`obs options` configures the tabulated coeffecient files that are used by CRTM